dlcs/protagonist/docs/adr/0005-optimised-origin.md

 | true      | `fast-higher`  | Download from origin, convert to JP2(+thumbs), save in DLCS-storage     | Orchestrate from DLCS Storage | Stream from Origin       |
 | false     | `use-original` | Download from origin to create thumbs.
 Copy from origin to DLCS Storage | Orchestrate from DLCS Storage | Stream from DLCS Storage |
 | true      | `use-original` | Download from origin to create thumbs.                                  | Orchestrate from Origin       | Stream from Origin       |

+**Additional Change - Ordering**
+In addition to above we will introduce a "priority" field to customerOriginStrategy table.
+This will allow control over the order in which strategies are checked and should simplify more complex rules, such as those configured for Wellcome.

 #### Positive Consequences